 Reattach all files associated with the database, not just the primary file.

 Resolve the problem that caused the error message.

 Detach the database again.

 Attaching a Database

 You can attach a copied or detached SQL Server database.
-When you attach a SQL Server 2014 server instance, the catalog files are attached from their previous location along with the other database files, the same as in SQL Server 2005.
+When you attach a SQL Server 2005 (9.x) database that contains full-text catalog files onto a SQL Server 2019 (15.x) server instance, the catalog files are attached from their previous location along with the other database files, the same as in SQL Server 2005 (9.x).
 For more information, see Upgrade Full-Text Search.

 When you attach a database, all data files (MDF and NDF files) must be available.
 If any data file has a different path from when the database was first created or last attached, you must specify the current path of the file.